Home » Blog » Elementary » Great Ideas for St. Patrick’s Day Fun in Your Homeschool

 Other St. Patrick’s Day Fun Activities

-If you need a break between books and the kitchen, pull out all the green art supplies and let your children create.
-Or, choose from your favorite Irish artist or composer to do a little artist or composer study.
-How about watching some Irish dancing on YouTube to get moving, too?
+If you need a little break between books and time in the kitchen, pull out ALL the green art supplies and let your children create something festive.

 Other Posts You Might Like